BYU-PRISM/GEKKO/docs/quick_start.rst

-Fixed Variables (FV), Manipulated Variables (MV), State Variables (SV) and Controlled Variables (CV) expand parameters and variables with extra attributes and features to facilitate dynamic optimization problem forumlation and robustness for online use.
+Fixed Variables (FV), Manipulated Variables (MV), State Variables (SV) and Controlled Variables (CV) expand parameters and variables with extra attributes and features to facilitate dynamic optimization problem formulation and robustness for online use.
 These attributes are discussed in :ref:`_MV_options` and :ref:'_CV_options'.

-All of these variable types have the optional arguement 'name'.
+All of these variable types have the optional argument 'name'.
 The name is used on the back-end to write the model file and is only useful if the user intends to manually use the model file later.
 If a name is not provided, one is automatically assigned a letter and number (c#/p#/v#/i#).